Yu-no: Anime

 Pink Pineapple produced and released a four-episode hentai anime original video animation series during 1998–1999.
 The anime had multiple changes from the original game such as cutting multiple characters and adding characters from the A.D.M.S. section into the Epilogue.

 Key visual of the 2019 anime series, which uses Ryō Nagi's redesigns.
 Clockwise, from bottom left: Kaori Asakura, Ayumi Arima, Kanna Hatano, Kōzō Ryūzōji, Mio Shimazu, Eriko Takeda and Mitsuki Ichijō.
 Centre: Takuya Arima.

-A new, 26-episode anime adaptation began airing on April 2, 2019 for half a year.
+A new, 26-episode anime adaptation began airing on April 2, 2019, for half a year.
 Announced in 2016, it was produced by Feel in collaboration with MAGES and Genco and was broadcast on AT-X, Tokyo MX, ABC, and BS Fuji, with Crunchyroll and Funimation streaming outside Japan with an additional English dub.
 The anime is directed by Tetsuo Hirakawa, and the characters are designed by Mai Otsuka.
-Kazuya Tanaka is the sound director, and Keishi Yonao and Ryu Takami were assigned to compose the series' music.
-Asaka performed the series' opening theme song Kono Yo no Hate de Koi o Utau Shojo (この世の果てで恋を唄う少女, Kono Yo no Hate de Koi o Utau Shōjo), while Konomi Suzuki performed the series' ending theme song Shinri no Kagami, Tsurugi no Yō ni (真理の鏡、剣乃ように, Shinri no Kagami, Tsurugi no Yō ni) Suzuki performed the series' second opening theme song "MOTHER", while Asaka performed the series' second ending theme song Kami no Sūshiki (神の数式, Kami no Sūshiki).
+Kazuya Tanaka is the sound director, and Keishi Yonao and Ryu Takami were assigned to compose the series's music.
+Asaka performed the series's opening theme song Kono Yo no Hate de Koi o Utau Shojo (この世の果てで恋を唄う少女, Kono Yo no Hate de Koi o Utau Shōjo), while Konomi Suzuki performed the series's ending theme song Shinri no Kagami, Tsurugi no Yō ni (真理の鏡、剣乃ように, Shinri no Kagami, Tsurugi no Yō ni) Suzuki performed the series's second opening theme song "MOTHER", while Asaka performed the series's second ending theme song Kami no Sūshiki (神の数式, Kami no Sūshiki).

 Hirakawa said the anime would include all characters and routes from the original game.
 Unlike the game's first-person perspective from protagonist Takuya's point of view, the anime was declared to depict the relationships of the girls surrounding Takuya.
 Hirakawa also said the anime would "outdo the game in dirty jokes", that Mio would "be even more tsundere", and that Kanna would "be even more mysterious".

-A new episode was bundled with the series' third Blu-ray volume on December 26, 2019.
+A new episode was bundled with the series's third Blu-ray volume on December 26, 2019.